 Although British audiences, brought up on Pantomimes, were used to audience involvement,(and it is more common-place nowadays with juke-box musicals), at the time, a production where the audience could be involved through dressing up as the characters, a ‘heckle-script’ and use of props – newspapers, water-pistols and toilet roles, etc- at key moments - was a novelty.
 (It’s also what puts some theatres and cinemas off hosting the show !)

-The show tours regularly but rarely reaches the Maidstone & Medway area (Chatham never recovered from its last visit in the 1980s), therefore your potential ‘local’ locations are Brighton and Bromley (also Canterbury occasionally.
-A full list of locations and dates can usually be found at http://rockyhorror.co.uk/
+The stage show tours regularly but rarely reaches the Maidstone & Medway area (Chatham never recovered from its last visit in the 1980s), therefore your potential ‘local’ locations are Brighton and Bromley (also Canterbury occasionally.
+A full list of locations and dates can usually be found at http://rockyhorror.co.uk/ 2022 has seen it at Bromley 10th-16th April but no other shows are planned in the South East..
+Meanwhile, an open-air showing of the film at Whatman Park, Maidstone, is scheduled for Sunday 3rd July.

 Don’t dream it, be it in this selection of outfits inspired by the Show